The2ndSlimShady/SlimScript/docs/docs.md

 do testFunc
 ```

 The import function takes everything to its left, gets their string representation then imports the corresponding module if it exists.
+Notice that when runtime importing, file extension is written manually.

 Let's run the code with input `test`: